The cause & effect of messes

 Liberating yourself from blame and judgement carries BOTH the empowerment of choice — AND accepting the consequences for your actions.
 You may co-create and be co-responsible, but, still, ultimately, you have responsibility for being in the relationship of co-creation with another.
 Co-creation of a situation isn’t a backdoor out of self-responsibility and consequences.

-Furthermore, self-responsible beings generally have compassion and understanding for each other, at least in a high vibrational energy flow or relationship.
+Furthermore, self-responsible beings generally have compassion and understanding for each other, at least in a conscious and caring relationship.
 They accept and understand imperfections and mistakes, and seek to elevate the entire situation and empower everyone to improve the circumstance.
 Self-responsibility is NOT arrogant independence by any means — in fact, true self-responsibility empowers deep community, co-operation, trust, and mutual support.
 In contrast, paradigms of judgment, blame, and punishment favor conflicts, hostility, avoidance, and manipulation.

 Self-responsibility is not meant to be isolating either.
 You can request help and input from others while still taking responsibility for the situation, decisions, and outcomes that you have influenced, supported, or created.
 That’s a very different place than believing that someone else needs to create or give you the solution.